The Best Options for Cannabis Financing

 Although requirements vary by state, most cannabis-related entrepreneurs must meet the following requirements:

 Strong personal credit rating: A strong credit rating is vital for securing financing for your business.
-Sufficiently high credit ratings from the “big three” credit bureaus make it easier to convince lenders to take on the risk.
+For the major three credit bureaus, a score of 670 or above is in the “good” category.
 A high credit score gives potential investors confidence regarding timely loan payments.
-For the major three credit bureaus, a score of 670 or above is in the “good” category.
+However, a strong credit may not save a business from being turned down or charged a higher rate.

 Bankruptcy-free credit history: Lenders are often risk-averse, especially when handling a higher-risk loan like cannabis funding.
 Any indication that debt might not be repaid based on past performance is a major roadblock.
-Bankruptcy stays on a credit report for up to 10 years and might be used as a factor in approving your application.
+Bankruptcy stays on a credit report for up to 10 years and might be used as a factor when reviewing your application.

 US citizenship or resident status: US citizenship or residency is a requirement for borrowing funds to run a cannabis business.
 Regulations concerning lending and business permits for cannabis businesses may vary.
 Consult an attorney knowledgeable in this area for specific requirements.